-Schools Minister Nick Gibb speaks at the Reform think tank’s conference about the Academies Bill and the coalition government's plan to grant greater freedom to schools and offer more choice to parents.
+Nick Gibb speaks at the Reform think tank's conference about plans to grant greater freedom to schools and offer more choice to parents.

 Thank you Andrew for your introduction and for giving me the opportunity to speak today.
 I greatly admire the work you and your colleagues do and, in the difficult economic times that this government has inherited, Reform is, I believe, very well placed to have a real and lasting influence.